BlaqueDevs/se-assignment-day-4-software-project-management-Elizah-wambui/README.md

 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?

-      Why Timely Delivery is Crucial in Software Project Management Meeting Client Expectations and Satisfaction:
+ Meeting Client Expectations and Satisfaction:

 Clients often have specific timelines for product launches, marketing campaigns, or other business needs that depend on the delivery of software.
 Timely delivery ensures that client expectations are met, leading to higher satisfaction and potential for repeat business or referrals.
 Maintaining Competitive Advantage: